yoratoni/celk/README.md

 - Now, the thing that always takes most of the computation time is the ECDSA algorithm..

-Similarly to the [66 Bit Collective Bitcoin Private Key Cracking Pool](http://www.ttdsales.com/66bit/login.php), the workload will be split into ranges from `0000000000` to `FFFFFFFFFF` which corresponds to 1,099,511,627,776 keys.
+Similarly to the [66 Bit Collective Bitcoin Private Key Cracking Pool](http://www.ttdsales.com/66bit/login.php), the workload could be split into ranges from `0000000000` to `FFFFFFFFFF` which corresponds to 1,099,511,627,776 keys.
-After one range is completed, the next one will be started, and the previous one will be marked as completed in the database.
+After one range is completed, the next one could be started, and the previous one, marked as completed in the database.

 Sources & Credits
 -----------------